 Lets see this in action: The user is greeted by the Jira plugin prompting the selection of a ticket, picking from those that are currently assigned to the logged in user.

 Once a ticket has been selected, all the auditing logs will be connected to this ticket.
-At any time, it is then possible to export the current dashboard information (screenshots or sample records) to the ticket from a new menu option, as well as creating new tickets.
+At any time, it is then possible to export the current dashboard information (screenshots or sample records) to the ticket from a new menu option.

 Enhancements to the Coordinate Map